joshnguyentoronto/project-sharing-app/README.md

 ### Icebox:

-- Save Project as draf feature when create Project
+- Save project as a draf when creating a project
 - Notification feature
 - Enable edit project
 - Enable delete project
-- Instant messaging between group of people
+- Instant messaging between group of users
-- GitHub intergration to enable cloning github repository directory from the website
+- GitHub intergration to enable cloning GitHub repository directly from our website
-- Light - dark mode tagle
+- Light and dark mode toggle
-- Google, GitHub authentication
+- Google and GitHub authentication

 ---

 ### Key Learning:

-- React is a very powerful and dynamic tool, but we have to do it "The React Way"
+- React is a very powerful and dynamic tool, but we have to do it "The React Way".
-- In React, state management is everything, it's difficult, it's important, and of course "follow the React way"
+- In React, state and props management is important.
-- Important: know what you are capable of!
-We are so ambitious about this final project that we put so much hours and effort in it.
+- Component management is the key.

 ---

 ### Challenges:

-- Create a great and fully functional app in only a small amount of time take a lot of effort
+- Creating a fully functional app in a small amount of time takes a lot of effort.
-- React version 6 required to use function component for many feature that class base component is more difficult to work with
+- The newest version of React and React Router required to use functional component for many features, and it makes class based component difficult to work with

 ---